SamBPP/L5-DE-Data-Pipelines-T1/README.md

 # L5-DE-Data-Pipelines-T1

 Welcome to the starter repository for designing and implementing a user data pipeline project.
-This project leverages SQLite within a GitHub Codespaces development environment to simulate building a simple yet extensible data pipeline.
+This project leverages SQLite and Python to simulate building a simple yet extensible data pipeline.

 ## 🚀 Project Overview